Keystroke Dynamics: Concepts, Techniques, and Applications: Abstract

 \section{Abstract}

-Reliably identifying and authenticating users remains integral to computer system security.
-Various novel authentication tenchniques such as biometric authentication systems have been devised in recent years.
-This paper surveys keystroke-based authentication systems and their applications such as continuous authentication.
-Keystroke dynamics promises to be non-intrusive and cost-effective as no addition hardware is required other than a keyboard.
-This survey can be a reference for researchers working on keystroke dynamics.
+Reliably identifying and verifying subjects remains integral to computer system security.
+Various novel authentication techniques, such as biometric authentication systems, have been developed in recent years.
+This paper provides a detailed review of keystroke-based authentication systems and their applications.
+Keystroke dynamics is a behavioral biometric that is emerging as an important tool for cybersecurity as it promises to be nonintrusive and cost-effective.
+In addition, no additional hardware is required, making it convenient to deploy.
+This survey covers novel keystroke datasets, state-of-the-art keystroke authentication algorithms, keystroke authentication on touch screen and mobile devices, and various prominent applications of such techniques beyond authentication.
+The paper covers all the significant aspects of keystroke dynamics and can be considered a reference for future researchers in this domain.